 Nadine’s PhD research will explore the history of lesbian-feminism in the Lower Mainland in the 1970s and 80s, with a particular focus on rural and island experiences, intentional women’s communities, and the ‘back to the land’ movement.
 Her research is supported by the Social Sciences and Humanities Research Council of Canada CGS Doctoral Scholarship.
 She is very excited to be continuing her work with Dr. Elise Chenier, Associate Professor in History at SFU, Director of the Archives of Lesbian Oral Testimony, and scholar of oral history and the history of sexuality.
 In her community work, Nadine is involved with co-coordinating an intergenerational queer meeting group, and performing in the popular East Van queer drag show, Man Up.
 She is passionate about queer history, intergenerational activism, memory, embodiment and affect theories, and feminist scholarly and community engagement.

-Nerida is a PhD student in the Department of Gender, Sexuality, and Women’s Studies at SFU.
-She holds a BA (honors) in Sociology/Women’s Studies and a MA from the University of Waterloo.
+Nerida Bullock is a PhD student in the Department of Gender, Sexuality, and Women’s Studies at SFU.
+She holds a BA (honors) in Sociology/Women’s Studies and a MA in Sociology from the University of Waterloo.
 For multiple decades, her skills in research methodologies, data analysis and writing have been utilized in non-profit and social enterprise community focused research initiatives throughout the Fraser Valley of BC.
 Nerida has a strong background in civic and non-profit board governance and has served as a provincial appointee to the Abbotsford Police Board and past chair of the Community Women’s Centre at UFV (formally UCFV).
 Nerida’s academic interests are in feminist & queer theory, bio-politics, agnatology, and sexual politics, autonomy & ethics.

 Novia Shih-Shan Chen